 - Your pages that are getting the most views

 Use the search bar to ask specific questions such as “How many visits this year vs last year?”
-You can also search for specific reports, configurations, or even functionality queries like “how to create a new report.”
+You can also search for specific reports, configurations, or functionality queries like “how to create a new report.”

 Use the Realtime Report in the navigation bar to see events that occurred within the previous 30 minutes.
 You can even click “View user snapshot” to see where your current visitors are located and the devices they are using.